 TPL -2024-25 12-Month Strategic Work Plan Mission: Creating an inclusive and dynamic space that connects community, learning, and culture.
 Vision: A vibrant and nurturing place that inspires and cultivates learning, diversity, collaboration, and enjoyment.
 Strategic Focus: Facility Initiative Project(s) Action Steps Timeline Measurements of Success Notes/Comments Budget / Costs Responsible Person Goals Get citywide agreement on the need to improve access to resources, services, and spaces leading to popular support for a major facility improvement plan.
-This updated or new facility should ensure all residents, including those mobility limitations, neurodivergence, or lack of experience with libraries, feel welcome and comfortable utilizing the Library. • Develop a plan, supported by the community, that overcomes the Library's physical shortcomings. • Ensure the plan addresses the Library's ability to provide safe and welcoming spaces for all with the technology and infrastructure to support today's users and tomorrows ding those with Address the need to provide a facility supporting the staff and their ability to effectively deliver services and resources.
+This updated or new facility should ensure all residents, including those with mobility limitations, neurodivergence, or lack of experience with libraries, feel velcome and comfortable utilizing the Library. • Develop a plan, supported by the community, that overcomes the Library's physical shortcomings. • Ensure the plan addresses the Library's ability to provide a safe and welcoming spaces for all with the technology and infrastructure to support today's users and tomorrows • Address the need to provide a facility supporting the staff and their ability to effectively deliver services and resources.
+A voltes si de need o provide a racinty supporting die star and dier admity to enectively derver services and resources.
 Outcomes